Okta Platform Services supports Xero’s ongoing growth and a "beautiful" Zero Trust strategy

 Not-so-beautiful application provisioning

-The company’s cloud-focused, innovative workforce was constantly on the lookout for new applications, so the number of cloud apps grew quickly.
-To scale as an organization, the small IT team had to get a handle on application provisioning.
+The company’s innovative, cloud-focused workforce was constantly on the lookout for new applications, so the number of cloud apps grew quickly.
+To scale as an organization, the small IT team quickly realized they had to improve their application provisioning process.

 In their search for the perfect identity management platform, the team focused on security and ease of use, certainly—but they also, quite literally, wanted something beautiful.
-“As silly as it sounds, it needed to look good, feel good, and feel sort of leading-edge,” says Jessett.
-It also needed to meet requirements for Microsoft Active Directory (AD) integration.
+Seamless Microsoft Active Directory integration would be a must.